The XTAR D36 5800 is a flashlight made for diving. The light has two emitters and built-in charging. Read on for thoughts and testing!

 Here’s just a brief rundown of what the display does.
-The light has two images of output – when both emitters are on, both are show on the display.
+The light has two images of output – when both emitters are on, both are shown on the display.
 When one or the other is on, one or the other is shown on the display.
 It’s useful to memorize which is which, but the the icons are also specific.
 The flood beam has a “crown” shape (flared outward) and the spot has a more “straight upward” icon.

 Each mode also displays the remaining runtime.

-We’ll call the right most button the “Power” button, and the left most button the “Mode” button.
+We’ll call the rightmost button the “Power” button, and the left most button the “Mode” button.
 Hey aren’t labeled otherwise.